 What is Differentiated Instruction?
 Examples of How to Differentiate Instruction in the Classroom

-This post has been updated for accuracy and relevance as of November 2017.
+This post has been updated as of November 2017.

 Just as everyone has a unique fingerprint, every student has an individual learning style.
 Chances are, not all of your students grasp a subject in the same way or share the same level of ability.
 So how can you better deliver your lessons to reach everyone in class?
 Consider differentiated instruction—a method you may have heard about but haven’t explored, which is why you’re here.
 In this article, learn exactly what it means, how it works, and the pros and cons.